 Part X — Miscellaneous and general

 59A.
-Application of Financial Administration and Audit Act 1985
+Application of Financial Management Act 2006 and the Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department of Agriculture and its operations under this Act.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department of Agriculture and its operations under this Act.

 [Section 59A inserted by No. 98 of 1985 s.
-3.]
+3; amended by No. 77 of 2006 s.
+17.]

 60. Persons obstructing execution of this Act